Manhattan Project feed materials program: Uranium metal

-Around this time, someone from the Manhattan Project's Berkeley Radiation Laboratory brought in a 2 in cube of uranium tetrafluoride—the uranium compound being used in the calutrons—to the Metallurgical Laboratory to discuss the possibility of using it rather than uranium oxide in the reactor, and Spedding began wondering whether it would be possible to produce uranium metal from this salt, bypassing the problems with oxygen.
-He took the cube back to Ames, and asked Wilhelm to investigate.
-The task was delegated to an associate, Wayne H. Keller.
-Keller investigated what is now known as the Ames process.
-This was originally developed by J. C. Goggins and others at the University of New Hampshire in 1926.
-This involved mixing uranium tetrachloride and calcium metal in a calcium oxide-lined steel pressure vessel (known as a "bomb") and heating it.
+At the Ames Project at Iowa State College, Frank Spedding wondered whether it would be possible to produce uranium metal from a salt, thereby bypassing the problems with oxygen.
+An associate, Wayne H. Keller, investigated what is now known as the Ames process, which was originally developed by J. C. Goggins and others at the University of New Hampshire in 1926.
+This involved mixing uranium tetrafluoride and calcium metal in a calcium oxide-lined steel pressure vessel (known as a "bomb") and heating it.
 Keller was able to reproduce Goggin's results on 3 August 1942, creating a 20 g button of very pure uranium metal.
 The process was then scaled up.
 By September, bombs were being prepared in 4 in steel pipes 15 in long, lined with lime to prevent corrosion, and containing up to 3 kg of uranium tetrafluoride.
-C. F. Gray took these ingots and cast them into a 4980 g, 5 by 2 in billet of pure uranium.
+C. F. Gray took these ingots and cast them into 4980 g, 5 by 2 in billets of pure uranium.

 The pilot plant at Ames produced 972 ST of metal at an average cost of $1.56 per pound until it ceased operation on 1 April 1945.
-Ames then created a pilot plant for reprocessing of uranium metal turnings, which produced 319 ST of metal at an average cost of $0.80 per pound between 26 April 1944 and 31 December 1945.
+Ames then created a pilot plant for reprocessing of uranium metal turnings, which produced 319 ST of metal at an average cost of 80 cents per pound between 26 April 1944 and 31 December 1945.